Vivswaan-Singh/socialMedia-api-documentation/SocialMedia.md

 # Overview

 This API enables a social media application with features for user management, social connections and content interaction.
 It supports user sign up, log in, sending and managing friend requests, creating, liking and listing posts.
 This API follows the standard RESTful conventions, and prioritises security.
-It is desigend for scalaibility and ease of use for developers.
+It is designed for scalability and ease of use for developers.